Buckinghamshire-Digital-Service/buckinghamshire-council/docs/recruitment-site.md

 `JobSubcategory` objects are unique by title, but looked up case-insensitively by the importer.
 This is due to similar entries like "Schools secondary" and "Schools Secondary" in the source data.

-Note that the filtering performed by users is on the `JobCategory` model, whereas the imported `Job Group` attribute from the API is mapped to the `JobSubcategory` model in Django.
+Note that the imported `Job Group` attribute from the API is mapped to the `JobSubcategory` model in Django, but that users can filter by either category or subcategory.
 The relationship between categories and their subcategories can be edited in the Wagtail admin.

 ### Job Boards (ie. External and Internal job sites)